iamshishirgaire/IOE-Syllabus-Data/faculties/agriculture/3sem/electric_system_and_machines.md

-# Syllabus: Electric Systems and Machines

-## Course Objective

-After completing this course, students will understand the fundamentals of electrical supply, measurement, safety, protection, and machines.

-## Course Content

 1. **Introduction to Supply and Distribution (6 hours)**
     * Introduction to electrical supply & distribution
     * Introduction to electrical installation